MicrosoftLearning/mslearn-ai-document-intelligence/Instructions/Exercises/ai-foundry/02-custom-document-intelligence.md

 ## Test your custom Document Intelligence model

+1. Return to the Azure Portal.
+In the command line, run `cd C-Sharp` or `cd Python` depending on your language preference.
+Each folder contains the language-specific files for an app into which you're you're going to integrate Azure OpenAI functionality.
-1. Return to Visual Studio Code.
-In the terminal, install the Document Intelligence package by running the appropriate command for your language preference:
+1. In the command line, install the Document Intelligence package by running the appropriate command for your language preference:

     **C#**: